Start Here

 This site provides practical guidance, not legal or structural advice.
 Check tenancy and building rules before attaching anything permanent, heavy or overhanging.

-Week 1: audit and choose
+Week 1: check and choose

 Week 2: build base containers